TusharKrSoniTKS/TusharKrSoniTKS/README.md

   - **Institution:** St Arnold's School, Rourkela-Odisha
   - **Year:** 2018

+---

 ## 📫 Contact Me

 - **Email:** [tusharsoni9040@gmail.com](mailto:tusharsoni9040@gmail.com)
 - **GitHub:** [TusharKrSoniTKS](https://github.com/TusharKrSoniTKS)
 - **Phone:** +91-8249854849

-Feel free to explore my repositories and get in touch if you have any questions or opportunities!

 ---

-*Thank you for visiting my GitHub profile!*
+Thank you for taking the time to check out my profile.
+Feel free to connect with me for any opportunities or collaborations!